-You may have looked at a job post and wondered: “Should I apply for a job if I don’t have all the necessary qualifications?”
+I’m sure you’ve looked at a job post and wondered: “Should I apply for this job, even without all the necessary qualifications?”

-Our answer is yes, you should apply – if you’re at least a 70% fit.
-Here are 3 reasons you should apply.
+Our answer is yes, you should – if you’re at least a 70% fit.
+Here are 3 reasons why you should apply.

-For example, if a project manager is in her role for 8 years and is suddenly let go from her company, she’ll find herself now having to prep for interviews after 8 years!
-So when she goes on the first couple of interviews she may not have the best answers for the interviewers because she hasn’t practiced talking about her experience at the last company.
+Imagine a project manager is in her role for 8 years and is suddenly let go from her company.
+She’ll now find herself prepping for interviews after 8 years!
+So when she goes to the first couple of interviews, she may not have the best answers because she hasn’t practiced talking about her experience at her last company.

 Find your skill gaps